tanzim2000/hayase-extension/README.md

 - Apply `query.exclusions` to filter out unwanted results
 - Set `accuracy` honestly — `high` only if the source uses ID-based matching, `medium` for keyword search, `low` if results are noisy
 - Add dev comments explaining non-obvious decisions, especially any trade-offs

 ---

+## Known Issues

+- **Tokyo Toshokan** is currently not working.
+See the [Issues](https://github.com/tanzim2000/hayase-extension/issues) section for details and progress.

+---

+## Why No NZB Support?

+NZB sources like AltHub and NZBGeek require a personal API key to search, which means every user has to register, generate a key, and paste it into the extension settings before it works.
+That's friction I didn't want to impose.

+That said, if you want to add NZB support yourself, contributions are absolutely welcome — see the [Contributing](#contributing) section above.

+---

+## Acknowledgements

+- **[sinnafuls/hayase-ext](https://github.com/sinnafuls/hayase-ext)** — the project that inspired this one.
+Several ideas (including acg.rip support and the NZB extension approach) came from looking at his work.
+- **[Claude](https://claude.ai)** (Anthropic) — assisted with architecture decisions, code, and documentation throughout this project.

+---